 Columbia is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Columbia has plenty of amenities and opportunities for them, while residents of Columbia enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Columbia.

-The per capita income in Columbia in 2010 was $24,723, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $98,892 for a family of four.
+The per capita income in Columbia in 2018 was $32,954, which is upper middle income relative to South Carolina and the nation.
+This equates to an annual income of $131,816 for a family of four.
 However, Columbia contains both very wealthy and poor people as well.

 Columbia is an extremely ethnically-diverse city.
 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Columbia include German, English, Irish, African, and Italian.

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and Chinese.